bamerman/coffee-docs/basics-of-coffee-brewing.md

 - The **french press** brewing method involves steeping coffee grounds in hot water for several minutes, then pressing a filter through the solution.

 ## Variables
 Brewing coffee is simple, but brewing *good* coffee is not.
-Five variables interact with the coffee brewing process.
+Five variables affect the coffee brewing process.
 Even the slightest changes to these variables dramatically affect the way coffee tastes.

 The major variables of coffee brewing are:

 - **Ratio**<br>
-The ratio
-- **Extraction**<br>
+The ratio of coffee grounds to water affects how coffee tastes.
+In coffee brewing, this ratio–the amount of coffee grams per unit of water– is called a **brewing recipe**.
+To keep brewing recipes consistent, baristas use scales to measure coffee and water in grams and ounces.
 - **Grind size**<br>
+The particle size of ground coffee also affects how coffee tastes.
+Large **grind sizes** resist water; small grind sizes easily dissolve in water.
+Because grind size is a major brewing variable, baristas invest in high-quality coffee grinders that ensure a uniform grind size.
 - **Time**<br>
 - **Temperature**<br>
 - **Water quality**<br>

+## Putting it all together
+But *how* do the variables of coffee brewing affect the way coffee tastes?

+To answer this, you must understand how the brewing variables change these features of a brewed cup of coffee:

+-**Strength**<br>
+-**Total dissolved solids**<br>
+-**Extraction**<br>